What is a Scar?

 A scar is a mark left on the skin by the healing of injured or damaged tissue.
 Scars can be disfiguring, can cause unnecessary unhappiness, and contribute to low self-esteem and self-confidence.

 Reducing the Appearance of Scars

-Scars are complicated reactions of damaged tissue and consequently require advanced training and skill in order to treat them effectively.
-A dermatologist, assess your scar / scarring condition, and recommend the appropriate treatment options for your particular presentation and ensure that treatment is administered correctly.
+Scars are complicated reactions of damaged tissue, requiring advanced training and skill to treat them effectively.
+A dermatologist can assess your scar/scarring condition, recommend the appropriate treatment for your particular presentation, and ensure that the treatment is administered correctly.

 Treatments for scarring include: